alivepool07/autodb/README.md

 </p>

 <p align="center">
-  <strong>Automatically generate realistic mock data for your Spring Boot entities — no SQL or JSON seeders required.</strong><br>
+  <strong>Automatically generate realistic mock data for your Spring Boot entities — no SQL or JSON seeders required.
+For now it's only for springboot projects.</strong><br>
   <em>Powered by DataFaker.</em>
 </p>